 The Communication Systems master’s programme has a solid theoretical base in communication systems engineering.
 Topics covered include communication theory, coding, modulation, signal processing, and the design and optimisation of communication systems and networks.
 This programme is highly competitive.
 Applicants must have advanced skills in mathematics and a strong sense of dedication.

 Mandatory and elective courses

 The first year comprises mandatory courses in communication systems engineering, such as digital communication, wireless communication, information networks, and image and audio coding.
 The third semester offers elective courses in electrical and computer engineering, mathematics and physics.
-It also includes a compulsory project, during which students learn project management, apply their knowledge to build a communication system, and work in teams with other students.
+It also includes a compulsory project, during which students learn project management, apply their knowledge to build a communication system and work in teams with other students.
 The final semester is devoted to your thesis, which may be carried out in collaboration with a tech company, such as Ericsson or Saab, or as an internal project at the university.

 Most courses have traditional lectures and tutorials, and all courses include practical laboratory work.
 Linköping University is at the forefront of research into 5G, the next-generation of cellular network technology.
 Our seminal, award-winning research on the Massive MIMO multi-antenna technology is conducted in collaboration with Lund University, Ericsson Research, Nokia Bell Labs, and other prominent partners.
 You will thus get the opportunity to learn 5G-related topics from renowned experts.

-The programme prepares you for a career in engineering within several branches of telecommunications – not only with traditional communication companies, but also start-ups and companies that are taking the first steps to realise the Internet-of-things.
+The programme prepares you for a career in engineering within several branches of telecommunications – not only with traditional communication companies but also start-ups and companies that are taking the first steps to realise the Internet-of-things.
 Graduates may also continue with PhD studies in various fields of communications, such as 5G, machine-to-machine communication, satellites, RFID, and positioning.
-Our alumni have found employment as senior software developers, technical coordinators for product development and researchers into defence communications.
+Our alumni have found employment as senior software developers, technical coordinators for product development and researchers in defence communications.